erikgsmit/RL-Based-Obstacle-Avoidance-for-Drone/README.md

 gz sim gazebo/environments/environment.sdf
 ```

+This will load the simulation world and within this simulation world you should be able to spawn a drone by searching for **Resource Spawner**

 If you wish to test the drone movement, you can run the following command in a seperate terminal window

 ```bash